 The siege of 1480 showcased advanced military technology on both sides.
 The Ottomans brought massive bombards capable of hurling stone projectiles weighing hundreds of pounds.
 The knights, in turn, used smaller iron cannon and arquebuses to devastating effect.
 The defenders also employed counter-mining tactics, digging tunnels to intercept and destroy Ottoman miners attempting to undermine the walls.
 The use of greek fire and incendiaries further hampered the attackers.

 The knights demonstrated exceptional discipline and coordination.
-Senior knights commanded sections of the wall, while the Grand Master Pierre d'Aubusson personally led counterattacks.
-The order's ability to quickly repair breaches with wood and earthworks also proved crucial.
+Senior knights commanded sections of the wall, while the Grand Master Pierre d’Aubusson personally led counterattacks.
+D’Aubusson was severely wounded during the siege but continued to rally his men.
+The order’s ability to quickly repair breaches with wood and earthworks also proved crucial.
+They had stockpiled beams, planks, and rubble specifically for this purpose, anticipating Ottoman bombardment.

 The Final Siege of 1522